The Orlik-Solomon model for hypersurface arrangements: Abstract

 \section{Abstract}

-We give a model for the cohomology of the complement of a hypersurface arrangement inside a smooth projective complex variety.
-This generalizes the case of normal crossing divisors, which is due to P. Deligne as a by-product of the mixed Hodge theory of smooth complex varieties.
+We develop a model for the cohomology of the complement of a hypersurface arrangement inside a smooth projective complex variety.
+This generalizes the case of normal crossing divisors, discovered by P. Deligne in the context of the mixed Hodge theory of smooth complex varieties.
 Our model is a global version of the Orlik-Solomon algebra, which computes the cohomology of the complement of a union of hyperplanes in an affine space.
 The main tool is the complex of logarithmic forms along a hypersurface arrangement, and its weight filtration.
 Connections with wonderful compactifications and the configuration spaces of points on curves are also studied.